Henrik Ramel

 Henrik Ramel or Ramelius (c.
 1550–1610) was a Danish politician, ambassador, and member of the council of regents.

 Career

 He was the son of a Pomeranian nobleman Gert Ramel and Margrethe Massow.
 After study in Padua in 1568, and travel in Europe and Asia, he entered the service of the Polish King Stephen Báthory and then of Duke Johan Frederik of Pomerania.
 But he, like the noble Mecklenburg Belou family, joined the service of Denmark in 1581, where a Mecklenburg princess, Sophie of Mecklenburg-Güstrow was Frederick II's queen.

 Ramel was secretary of the German Chancery, and attended ambassadors to Denmark.
 The English diplomat Daniel Rogers described him as the young king's overseer and steward, and a chief counsellor to Sophie, and the mouthpiece of the four governors.
+In August 1582, at Kronborg, he received letters from an English ambassador Peregrine Bertie, 13th Baron Willoughby de Eresby as Frederick II's chancellor for Germany.